The dual complex of $\mathcal{M}_{1,n}(\mathbb{P}^r,d)$ via the geometry of the Vakil--Zinger moduli space: Irreducibility of strata

-\begin{rem}Geometrically, the pair $(\mathbf{G}_v, \star_v)$ consists of components $C_v$ and those further to the core, together with the node on $C_v$ that connects it to the core, now normalized as a marked point.
+\begin{rem}Geometrically, consider the union of components $C_v$ corresponding to $v$ and those further from the core than $C_v$.
+They form a subcurve that is connected to the core by the node $\mu_{v}.$ The pair $(\mathbf{G}_v, \star_v)$ is the dual graph of the subcurve together with an extra marked point corresponding to $\mu_{v}.$